 Our Garden is a hidden gem in the centre of Warwick.
 For 500 years it has been growing produce to cook in the Brethren's Kitchen and cultivating plants and flowers to decorate the Great Hall for Banquets and celebrations.
 It is secretly hidden behind the walls, an unexpected oasis of tranquillity and beauty in the middle of town.
 Our Gardener Sandra Jebb has been gardening in this secret haven for 24 years but she is worried the Edwardian Greenhouse, the nursery to grow baby plants for our garden, is about to collapse.
 We would like to restore it as a working greenhouse and also as an educational centre.
 We want to educate and show the public how greenhouses were used in by gone years and display the plants that were cultivated in them.
 We have already received generous grants from the Elizabeth Creak Charitable Trust and local Warwick individuals.
 We have received pledges from Warwick Glass and Woodpecker Ltd, Greenhouse builders but we are still looking for contributions.

 In 1617 King James visited Warwick.
 He was invited to a banquet by Sir Fulke Greville however Sir Greville was living at Warwick Castle and it was in ruins so the Lord Leycester Hospital's Great Hall was used for the banquet.
 After this momentous event the Great Hall became known as the King James Hall.
 The feast was a three day affair and it took the people of Warwick ten years to pay for the Kings banquet.
 Sir Fulke Greville had a plaque of the occasion made and put on the wall for the event.
 Today that plaque, or seal, has been covered up by a false wall.
 We want to "Reveal the Seal" so it is on display for all to see.
-We are holding a magnificent Charity Banquet in true King James style on November 3, 7 PM in the Great Hall at the Lord Leycester to raise funds to conserve the Great Hall.
-This event will also coincide with the 400th anniversary of King James 1 visit to Warwick in 1617.
-Join us!
-See Events Page for more information on buying tickets.
+We held a magnificent Charity Banquet in true King James style on November 3, 2017 in the Great Hall at the Lord Leycester to raise funds to conserve the Great Hall.
+See Events Page for more information on this wonderful event.